umccr/libica/openapi/docs/libconsole/docs/TokensApi.md

 # configuration.api_key_prefix['Authorization'] = 'Bearer'

 # Enter a context with an instance of the API client
-with libiap.openapi.libconsole.ApiClient(configuration) as api_client:
+with libica.openapi.libconsole.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = libiap.openapi.libconsole.TokensApi(api_client)
+    api_instance = libica.openapi.libconsole.TokensApi(api_client)
-    body = libiap.openapi.libconsole.AccessTokenRequest() # AccessTokenRequest | Access token request accepts a psToken in the access_token field in the body of the request. (optional)
+    body = libica.openapi.libconsole.AccessTokenRequest() # AccessTokenRequest | Access token request accepts a psToken in the access_token field in the body of the request. (optional)

     try:
         # Refresh session psToken.